apache/airflow/docs/apache-airflow/concepts/dags.rst

     To consider all Python files instead, disable the ``DAG_DISCOVERY_SAFE_MODE`` configuration flag.

 You can also provide an ``.airflowignore`` file inside your ``DAG_FOLDER``, or any of its subfolders, which describes patterns of files for the loader to ignore.
 It covers the directory it's in plus all subfolders underneath it.
-See :ref:`.airflowignore<airflowignore>` below for details of the file syntax.
+See  :ref:`.airflowignore <concepts:airflowignore>` below for details of the file syntax.

 .. _concepts:dag-run: